jindazhao/Stock-Margin-Call-Application/README.md

 The margin requirement and the maintenance requirement are both entered in terms of a percentage so please do not enter in decimal number.

+To quit the application you can simply exit out of the by clicking the "X" button and it will stop running, just make sure to save your account before you quit!

 Enjoy!